 Baguettes, berets, stripy shirts, and cheese are not the only things France is known for.
 With stunning coastlines, forests and valleys, fantastic wine country, historic towns, and rich history, there’s almost too much to do!

-You will be based in Lille, located in the north-east of France and is the country’s 4th largest city.
+You will be based in Lille, which is located in the north-east of France and is the country’s 4th largest city.
 Influenced by its solid industrial history, Lille has come a long way to the commercial and cultural hub it is today.
-Despite being the largest city in the North, Lille has a laid-back feel to it without the big city arrogance.
+Despite being the largest city in the north, Lille has a laid-back feel to it without the big city arrogance.

-If you’re looking for the real touristy stuff, catch a one hour train to Paris for just 20 Euros.
+If you’re looking for the real touristy stuff you always have the option of catching a one hour train to Paris, and it only costs 20 Euros!

 The accommodation is in a private residence on or off-campus with easy access to the university.
 The residence offers a secure setting, each building can be accessed using a swipe card.
 Students will stay in private self-contained studio apartments with a private bathroom and a kitchenette – bedding and dishes are provided.
 All rooms have internet (wired or wifi depending on residences).
 Wifi internet in all common spaces.
 All residences have shared laundry.
 Some residences also have a dining room and/or a leisure room.